getodk/docs/openrosa-form-submission.rst

 .. _rationale-for-sending-form-xml-submission:

 Rationale for sending the form's XML submission
-''''''''''''''''''''''''''''''''''''''''''''''''''
+""""""""""""""""""""""""""""""""""""""""""""""""""

-To avoid sending the form's XML submission, you would need to inspect the submission and send up its identifiying information (the ``instanceID``).
+To avoid sending the form's XML submission, you would need to inspect the submission and send up its identifiying information.
 By avoiding inspection of the submission, a much simpler Ajax-enabled webpage could conform to this API.

-On the server, having just the ``instanceID`` sent on subsequent ``POST``s might not be sufficient to process the request --- sending only this information would burden those server implementations with maintaining a mapping from the instanceID to the natural key for this data.
+On the server, having just the ``instanceID`` sent on subsequent ``POST`` requests might not be sufficient to process the request --- sending only this information would burden those server implementations with maintaining a mapping from the instanceID to the natural key for this data.
 Not sending the form's XML submission in subsequent POSTs biases against some server designs.

-Finally, since most XML submission documents are smaller than 2K bytes, and if you have a 10M byte threshold for splitting a submission across multiple ``POST`` requests (a reasonable lower limit), you're burning only 0.02% of your bandwidth with the retransmission.
+Finally, since most XML submission documents are smaller than 2K bytes, and if you have a 10M byte threshold for splitting a submission across multiple requests (a reasonable lower limit), you're burning only 0.02% of your bandwidth with the retransmission.

 .. _server-response-format: